Miyuki Takahashi (volleyball)

-Miyuki Takahashi (高橋 みゆき Takahashi Miyuki, born 25 December 1978) is a Japanese volleyball player who plays for the NEC Red Rockets.
+Miyuki Takahashi (高橋 みゆき Takahashi Miyuki, born 25 December 1978) is a Japanese volleyball player, who played for the NEC Red Rockets.

-Takahashi also plays for the All-Japan women's volleyball team and participated at the 2004 and 2008 Summer Olympics.
+Takahashi also played for the All-Japan women's volleyball team and participated at the 2004 and 2008 Summer Olympics.
 Her nickname is SHIN (心 Shin).

 Takahashi was the captain of the Japanese volleyball team during the 2002 FIVB World Championship.